MiquelJaume/sportsclub/README.md

 * A [PostgreSQL](https://postgresql.org/) database to store data.
 * A private back-office using [Django's admin panel](https://docs.djangoproject.com/en/stable/ref/contrib/admin/), for internal use, to manage application settings and browse and modify data.
 * [Django Ninja](https://django-ninja.dev/) to create the REST API (using Pydantic for validations).
+* [NGINX](https://nginx.org/) as reverse proxy and load balancer.
+* [Docker Compose](https://docs.docker.com/compose/) to define and manage the containerised services.

 To keep things simple, access to the database and tests will not use asynchronous methods.
 Moreover, the application neither includes authentication nor authorisation.

+> Each student can fork the project on Github so that he or she can start making modifications.

+## Security

+A CI/CD pipeline is a security-enabling framework, serving as the backbone for *DevSecOps*, some of its benefits being:

+* Automated security integration.
+* Reduced human error.
+* Faster patching.

+> Most of [the twelve factors](https://www.12factor.net/) are used in this example repository, therefore can be used to teach good security practices.

+Via the application in this repository, not only can students learn how to securely build a CI/CD pipeline, but also security concepts related to web applications, such as:

+* `Auditory` base class that includes auditory attributes and methods.
+To keep it simple, it supports soft-deletion and restoration, and datetimes for creation, modification and deletion of records.
+In a production environment, it would have to support more auditory attributes, to keep track of which user performed which operation, and GDPR methods, e.g., anonimisation and purging.
+* Use of `environment variables` to store configuration, via the `.env` file and the `environ` package.
+* Execution of application as stateless process.
+* Strict separation of build and run stages.
+* Explicit declaration and isolation of dependencies (the default `requirements.txt` file does not abide by this rule on purpose, so students can correct that).
+* Keeping development and production as similar as possible.
+* Maximize robustness with fast startup and graceful shutdown.
+* CORS Headers.
+* Public ID separate from internal ID (primary key).
+* Validation of input data via schemas.

+> Authentication is enabled in the admin panel using cookie-based sessions, but the endpoints do not support any form of authentication, e.g., bearer tokens or JSON Web Tokens, which will be added in a future version.

+Regarding security integration in the CI pipeline, this application does only linting using the [Ruff](https://docs.astral.sh/ruff/) library.
+Students are meant to add additional jobs that run more security tools, such as:

+* Bandit.
+A tool designed to find common security issues in Python code by processing the Abstract Syntax Tree (AST) to find events like SQL injection, XSS, or weak cryptography usage.
+* Safety.
+A dependency checker that scans your installed packages (via `requirements.txt` or environment) and compares them against a known database of vulnerabilities and malicious packages.
+* TruffleHog.
+A scanner that searches through your git history and file system for high-entropy strings and secrets, such as AWS keys, database passwords, and API tokens.
+* Semgrep.
+A fast, open-source static analysis tool that finds bugs and enforces code standards using logic that looks like the code you are writing; excellent for custom security rules.
+* Django Deployment Check.
+Django’s built-in command (`python manage.py check --deploy`) that validates your project settings against a checklist of production security best practices (e.g., `DEBUG` status, SSL config).
+* Pip-audit.
+An official tool from the Python Packaging Authority (PyPA) that scans Python environments for packages with known vulnerabilities using the Open Source Vulnerability database.
+* CodeQL.
+GitHub's semantic code analysis engine that treats code as data, allowing you to query for security vulnerabilities and bugs; it is the engine behind GitHub Advanced Security.
+* SonarCloud.
+A comprehensive platform that provides continuous inspection of code quality to detect bugs, code smells, and security vulnerabilities across the entire codebase.
+* Gitleaks.
+A lightweight, fast, and open-source tool specifically designed to detect hardcoded secrets like passwords, API keys, and tokens in your git repositories.

+## Additional concepts

+Additional concepts that can be taught using this repository are:

+* Blue/Green deployments.
+* Makefile to automate tasks.

 ## The model